keithduncan/logplex-statsd/README.md

 If you want to graph these error trends over a longer time scale, apply functions to them or configure nagios alerts based on their occurrence, you need to dump them into a database.

-logplex-statsd allows you to parse and egress these errors over UDP into persistent storage like Graphite’s [carbon](https://github.com/graphite-project/) for analysis.
+logplex-statsd is a Heroku deployable application that can be configured as a log drain destination for your other Heroku applications.
+It will parse these errors from the logs and egress them over UDP into persistent storage like Graphite’s [carbon](https://github.com/graphite-project/) for analysis.

 ## Components